LifeBogger presents the Full Story of a Football Genius best known by the nickname “Black Panther“.

 Back then, during his Lyon days, Bafe had a friendly version of his demonic celebration, especially for kids.

-At LifeBogger, we strive for accuracy and fairness.
+At LifeBogger, we strive for accuracy and fairness in our delivery of French Football Stories.
 If you see something that doesn’t look right in this article, please place your comment or contact us!